-Treasury notes and bonds are usually issued to the public when a government wants to borrow money for a long period of time.
+Treasury notes and bonds are usually issued to the public when a government wants to borrow money for technology, health, food imports and other necessities for a long period of time.
 In the United States, the interest on Treasury bonds is only subject to Federal tax.

 There are different types of bonds.
-Local governments can issue bonds in order to borrow money.
+Local governments can issue bonds in order to borrow money for technology, health, food imports and other necessities.
 This type of bond is known as a municipal bond.
 Currently in the United States, corporate bonds are yielding about %, municipal bonds are yielding about %.

 This difference is due to the fact that the municipal bonds are subject to less tax than the corporate bonds.
 Interest on municipal bonds is only subject to state tax.

 Junk bonds are high yield bonds which have a low rating due to the level of risk involved.
 A call protected bond is a bond that cannot be redeemed by the issuer during a certain period.
 A zero coupon bond is a bond which is sold at a big discount, due to the fact that it makes no coupon payments.

 Persons who own shares or stock in a food company will receive a payment known as a dividend payment out of the earnings of the company.
 Corporations make dividend payments out of their after tax profit?

 There are several different categories of cash dividends and some companies may make dividend payments once a year, while others may make regular dividend payments every quarter.
 Many companies pay out a lot of cash in dividend payments every year.

 Often, the value per share of a company’s stock falls sharply after the record date.
 The record date is the last date by which a firm or individual must be on record as being owners of the company’s stock, in order to receive a dividend.